lx223/coding/README.md

 # Interview Questions Solutions

 This repository contains Java solutions I wrote for various interview algorithm problems.

-When I read a solution, I am often interested in knowing the thinking process behind it before looking at the implementation.
-Hence, in this repository, I try to include as much thinking process of mine as possible in each question.
+When I read a solution, I am often more interested in knowing the thinking process behind it.
+Hence, I try to include as much thinking process as possible in each question.

 ## Todo
 1. Time and Space Efficiency